HarperDB/documentation/docs/administration/cloning.md

 Clone node will execute the following steps when ran:
 1. Look for an existing HarperDB install.
 It does this by using the default (or user provided) `ROOTPATH`.
 2. If an existing instance is found it will check for a `harperdb-config.yaml` file and search for the `cloned` value.
 If the value exists and is `true` clone will skip the clone logic and start HarperDB.
-3. Clone harperdb-config.yaml values that don't already exists (excluding values unique to the leader node).
+3. Clone harperdb-config.yaml values that don't already exist (excluding values unique to the leader node).
 4. Fully clone any databases that don't already exist.
 5. If classed as a "fresh clone", install HarperDB.
 An instance is classed as a fresh clone if there is no system database.
-6. If clustering is enabled on the leader and the `HDB_LEADER_CLUSTERING_HOST` variable is provided, setup replication on all cloned database.
+6. If clustering is enabled on the leader and the `HDB_LEADER_CLUSTERING_HOST` variable is provided, set up replication on all cloned database(s).
 7. Clone is complete, start HarperDB.

 ### Cloning with Docker